TommasoBelluzzo/StrataXL/README.md

 # StrataXL

-StrataXL is an Excel integration of [OpenGamma Strata](http://strata.opengamma.io/), an open source library specialized in financial derivatives and market risk analysis.
+StrataXL is an Excel integration of [OpenGamma Strata](http://strata.opengamma.io/), an open source library specialized in financial derivative instruments and market risk analysis.
 The technical implementation is achieved by using two nested virtual machines, through the following steps:

  * OpenGamma Strata is converted from Java to .NET with [IKVM](https://www.ikvm.net/).
  * An instance of the .NET Common Language Runtime is hosted within the Excel environment.